eclipse-score/feo/examples/rust/mini-adas/TESTING.md

 ## Testing Error Handling

-The framework includes robust error handling for activity failures, compliant with ASIL B requirements.
+The framework includes robust error handling for activity failures.
 To test these scenarios, the `mini-adas` example can be run with a special feature flag and environment variables to inject failures at runtime.

 ### Enabling the Test Feature